gardm1/Putty-Ping_Complete/README.md

   dlltool -d libgcrypt.def -l libgcrypt.lib
   ```

-Repeat and do the same for gpg-error.h (libgpg-error-0.dll). <br />
+Repeat step two and do the same for gpg-error.h (libgpg-error-0.dll). <br />
-Make sure the .lib files are in the same directory, and <br />
-that the .h files are in the same directory afterwards.
+Make sure the compiler knows where they are.

 Now you can copy this to wherever and use it in a project.